161st Infantry Regiment (United States): World War I

 As war clouds gathered, the 2nd Infantry Regiment, Washington National Guard was called back into federal service on 25 March 1917.
 In July 1917 the War Department set up a new numbering system for infantry regiments with National Guard regiments to be numbered 101–300.
 One hundred and sixty seven National Guard regiments were renumbered.
 From 19 September to 20 October 1917, the 2nd Infantry Regiment was consolidated with elements of the 3rd Infantry Regiment, District of Columbia National Guard to form the 161st Infantry Regiment.
 The 161st was assigned to the 41st Division on 19 September 1917.
 Sent overseas to France, the 161st was not committed to combat.
 Rather, the personnel of the 161st were used as replacements for other units.
 For its service the regiment was awarded the World War I campaign streamer without inscription.

-The 161st was demobilized 1–8 March 1919 at Camp Dix, NJ and Camp Dodge, IA.
+Interwar period

+The 161st Infantry arrived at the port of Newport News in February 1919 on the troopship USS Georgia and was demobilized from 1–8 May 1919 at Camp Dix, New Jersey, and Camp Dodge, Iowa.
+Per the National Defense Act of 1920, the 161st Infantry was reconstituted in the National Guard in 1921, assigned to the 41st Division, and allotted to the state of Washington.
+It was reorganized on 1 May 1921 by consolidation with the 2nd Infantry, Washington National Guard (organized in 1918; headquarters organized 30 September 1918 and federally recognized at Spokane, Washington) and redesignation as the 161st Infantry The regiment, or elements thereof, was called up to perform the following state duties: 2nd Battalion performed duties in connection with guarding prisoners at a penitentiary in Walla Walla, 3–8 September 1926; 2nd Battalion performed strike duties in connection with an agri-labor/I.W.W. strike at Yakima, 24–27 August 1933; entire regiment for riot control duties in connection with a timber workers strike in Grays Harbor County and Tacoma, 12 July–9 August 1935.
+The regiment conducted annual summer training at Camp Murray, Washington, adjacent to Fort Lewis, from 1921–39.